ron-ligsay/EDA/src/Statistics/1_statistics.md

 # Statistics # (review)

+- Summary Statistics
+- Probability and  Distributions
+- More Distributions and the  Central Limit Theorem
+- Correlation and Hypothesis Testing

 ## What is statistics
 - **The field of statistics** - the practice and study of collecting and analyzing